SignTools/SignTools/README.md

     </p>
 </p>

 ## Introduction

-There are countless reasons to install apps outside Apple's App Store.
-Unfortunately, this process is severely hindered and out of reach for most people.
-Here SignTools comes to the rescue.
-No more terminal, half-working scripts, or even computer.
-Sideload any app directly from your phone through a simple web interface.

-What's the catch?
-The workflow uses a separate macOS machine, called a "builder", to perform the signing.
-This project is only a web service which controls the builder, along with a web interface for you to upload unsigned apps and download signed apps.
-However, **you don't need to own a Mac** - the builder can be any **free** CI (Continuous Integration) provider or even your own machine.
-The web service can also be hosted on any **free** server or one of your own.

-More information and examples can be found in the installation section.
+SignTools is a sideloading platform that takes a different approach from any similar tools.
+It consists of two components — a **service** and a **builder**.
+The builder is a macOS machine which performs signing using official Apple software.
+Doing so means high reliability and compatibility.
+The service (this repo) can be hosted anywhere, and it provides a web interface for you to upload, sign, and download apps, using the builder where necessary.
+Having the web service means that you don't need anything installed on your phone, and you can still sideload without a computer *.

+Don't be discouraged if this sounds complicated — **you don't need to own a Mac or a server**, and the **simple setup takes less than 5 minutes**!
+Read ahead for more information and examples.

 ## :raised_hands: Community